Ledger Config

 getDataFn();

-return database.subscribe(getDataFn);
+return ledger.subscribe(getDataFn);

-}, [database]);
+}, [ledger]);

 // a function to change the value of the document